jonascarpay/template-haskell/README.md

 So, **`template-haskell` is now flakes-only**.
 If you disagree with this decision, and are prepared to maintain a non-flakes version, please open an issue and we'll work something out.

+Don't worry if you have not used flakes before, the practical implications of this change are minimal.
+After [enabling flakes support](https://nixos.wiki/wiki/Flakes#Installing_flakes), just use `nix build` and `nix develop` instead of `nix-build` and `nix-shell`, respectively.

 ### CI

 CI consists of a Stack matrix, Cabal matrix, and Nix build.